Lex2Sent: A bagging approach to unsupervised sentiment analysis: Data sets and lexica

 \subsection{Lexica}

-To evaluate the performance of Lex2Sent, we compare its results to those of six sentiment lexica.
-VADER \cite{VADER}, Afinn \cite{Afinn} and the Opinion Lexicon \cite{Opinion} can be seen as state-of-the-art lexica for a two-label-case in terms of classification rate \cite{sentibench}.
-TextBlob \cite{textblobitself} and the WKWSCI lexicon \cite{WKW} are used as multiple-purpose lexica.
-The Loughran McDonald lexicon \cite{Loughran} is designed to analyze financial texts and is considered to investigate the effect of Lex2Sent when using a base that is sub-optimal for the dataset under study.
+To demonstrate that the performance is not dependent on the lexicon chosen as a base, we show the performance for three lexica: The Opinion Lexicon \cite{Opinion} is used to represent as a review-specific sentiment lexicon, while the WKWSCI lexicon \cite{WKW} is chosen as multiple-purpose lexicon.
+The Loughran-McDonald \cite{Loughran} lexicon was designed for economic texts and not for reviews, hence it represents the case in which a lexicon is used in a sub optimal domain.
+To make sure that Lex2Sent not only outperforms these two lexica, we also observed the classification rate when using VADER \cite{VADER} or Afinn \citep{Afinn} lexicon in the traditional way and compare these results to the one of Lex2Sent in \autoref{lexBase}.

-The lexicon methods VADER and TextBlob already consider negations and amplifiers when analyzing texts.
-For the Loughran McDonald- , Afinn-, WKWSCI- and Opinion Lexicon, we added four amplifiers and ten negations to improve the classification.
-For these four lexica, if an amplifier occurs before a sentiment word, its value is doubled and if a negation occurs, it is multiplied by $-0.5$.
-The classifier for a text is created by summing up the values of all words within it.
+We added four amplifiers and ten negations to improve the classification.
+If an amplifier occurs before a key word, its value is doubled and if a negation occurs, it is multiplied by $-0.5$.
+For traditional lexicon methods, the classifier is created by summing up the values of all words within a text.